 - 2) The team roster (composition) must remain the same for qualifying games and tournament play.
 Players may not change teams. - a) Qualifying Games-A player must be present for one of the two qualifying games.
-If a player is absent from a qualifying game this must be noted on the qualifying games information turned into the district/Regional host prior to competition. - b) Tournament Play-If a player is absent at any level of competition they may not advance.
-If a player is present at a competition they must be on the bench and listed on the scorecard.
-If they are injured they must be recorded as such on the scorecard but still present on the bench to advance.
-If they are ill or unable to play they must be recorded as such on the scorecard but still present on the bench to advance.
+If a player is absent from a qualifying game this must be noted on the qualifying games information turned into the district/Regional host prior to competition. - b) Tournament Play-If a player is absent at any level of competition they may not advance with the team to the next level of competition.
+All players present at a competition must be on the bench and listed on the scorecard.
+They must have the opportunity to play in one game.
+If a player is unable to play due to injury, the coach must tell the scorer so they can record the injury on the scorecard.
+Based on the severity of the injury, the player may be allowed to leave with the approval of the Tournament Director.
+If a player is unable to play due to illness, the coach must tell the scorer so they can record the illness on the scorecard and must be present (on the bench if possible) at the tournament in order to advance to the next level of competition. - b.
+Modifications - A game will consist of four periods, each six minutes long (clock will be stopped in accordance to WIAA Rules).

-b.
-Modifications

-- A game will consist of four periods, each six minutes long (clock will be stopped in accordance to WIAA Rules). - 2) A player may take two steps beyond what is allowable; however, if the player scores, or escapes the defense as a result of these extra steps, an advantage has been gained.
-A violation is called immediately. - 3) While a game is in progress, coaches are to remain in their team's bench area.
+- 2) A player may take two steps beyond what is allowable; however, if the player scores, or escapes the defense as a result of these extra steps, an advantage has been gained.
+A violation is called immediately. - While a game is in progress, coaches are to remain in their team's bench area.
 In accordance with WIAA rules, ONLY the head coach may stand in front of the team bench during play; all other bench personnel must remain seated except during a time out or intermission between quarters or halves.
 If any coach is penalized with a technical foul, the head coach must remain seated for the duration of the contest.
 Each team shall be allowed a maximum of three coaches on their bench during games.
 Only coaches that are listed on the team's registration form are allowed to sit in the bench area.
 Only athletes with valid medicals are allowed.
-Athletes not listed on the roster may not sit on the bench unless they are an official athlete-as-coach. \See ALPs section Athletes-as-Coaches Program of the Agency Manager's Handbook.

-- 4) The three-second rule restriction is in force when team control exists in the opponent's front court.
+Athletes not listed on the roster may not sit on the bench unless they are an official athlete-as-coach.
+See ALPs section Athletes-as-Coaches Program of the Agency Manager's Handbook. - 4) The three-second rule restriction is in force when team control exists in the opponent's front court.
 (NOTE: in FIBA rules, a team shoots at its opponent's basket, thus the opponent's front court.) - 5) The free throw shooter shall release the ball within 10 seconds from the time it is placed at the shooters disposal by one of the officials. - 6) Two (2) free throws will be awarded beginning with the seventh team foul in each half. - 7) If overtime is required due to a tie at the end of regulation play, play shall continue without change of baskets.
 A one minute intermission will follow regulation play and each overtime period.
 The amount of time for an overtime period is three minutes.
 Each overtime period will begin with a jump ball.